Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 The Proverbs of Rich - tidbits of wisdom from my prayer times

-The below "proverbs" are the notes I took over the course of 6 weeks of praying.
+The below "proverbs" are the notes I took over the course of my weeks of praying.
 I formatted it like the Bible, with each week expressed as a chapter.
-I'm being a little bit arrogant, perhaps, to do so, but my intention is playful These are certainly not Scripture.
+I'm being a little bit presumptuous, perhaps, to do so, but my intention is playful.
+These are certainly not Scripture.

 But hopefully the reader will glean something of value from these proverbs.